containerum/containerum/README.md

 ![Containerum logo](https://exonlab.ru/img/exoncontainerum.png)

 ## Overview
 Containerum is open source package manager and UI for Kubernetes.
 Containerum is built to aid cluster management, teamwork and resource allocation.
-Containerum communicates with Kubernetes via API.
+Containerum runs on top of any Kubernetes cluster and provides a friendly Web UI for cluster management.

 Containerum consists of several components: